Grant Funding for Libraries from Project Kindness

 Sizes: Most libraries get Three-Footers.
 They are the most popular size, so we are able to pass the production savings on to the library resulting in the same cost as the Two-Footers.
 If the library doesn't have enough floor space, then the Two-Footers can raise just as much money as the large Wells.
 The coins race as fast in the larger Well, they just don't have as many of the slower initial revolutions.

 Rental Options: You can supplement the income by renting your Well to local churches, schools, and charities.
 The standard rental rate is 50%.
-Rotating it out to other venues helps keep it fresh in yours, and it raises additional money and exposure.
+Rotating it out to other venues helps keep it fresh in the library, and it raises additional money and exposure.
 In fact, renting out a Well can be even more profitable than keeping it in your library.
 If desired, you can even provide brochures or coupons to be passed out by the borrowing church, school, or charity that promote the library.
-Also, we would love to be able to refer rental inquiries from your area to you.
-So if you choose to rent your Well to other local charities, be sure to let us know.
+Also, we would love to be able to refer the rental inquiries we receive from your area to you.
+So if you choose to rent your Well to local charities, be sure to let us know.
 Click here for more rental details.
 We have all the items you need.

 7 Wells at Buck's County Free Library System, Doylestown PA